EgoOops: A Dataset for Mistake Action Detection from Egocentric Videos referring to Procedural Texts: Application: mistake action detection

-Based on the alignment output, the next task is mistake action detection.
-Let $\mathbf{V}'=(\mathbf{v}_{s_k}, \cdots, \mathbf{v}_{e_k})$ be extracted video frames based on $k$-th start and end timestamps $\mathbf{y}_k$.
-Our objective is to classify the segment $\mathbf{V}'$ into one of the labels $\mathbf{M}=\{m_1, \ldots, m_n, \ldots, m_N\}$, where $N$ and $m_n$ represents the number of labels and a type of labels.
-We initially used the seven labels (six labels in \cref{subsec:annotation} plus ``correct'' labels) to train a model.
-However, our preliminary experiments revealed that the model struggled to classify the segments accurately mainly due to the lack of training samples.
-Hence, we group mistakes except for ``3. correction'' into ``mistake'' and define the tasks as three label classification ($N=3$): ``correct,'' ``mistake,'' and ``correction.''
+The alignment outputs are passed to the next problem of mistake label classification, which predicts a mistake label for each step segment.
+The $k$-th step segment is represented by extracted video frames based on the start and end frame numbers as $\mathbf{V}'_k = (\mathbf{f}_{s_k}, \dots, \mathbf{f}_{s_e})$.
+Our objective is to assign the segment $\mathbf{V}'_k$ one label of mistake classes $(c_1, \dots, c_N)$, where $c_n$ and $N$ represent the name of the $n$-th class and the number of the classes, respectively.
+In our experiments, we group the mistakes except for 3. \term {correction} (see \cref{subsec:term}) into the common \term{mistake} class and solve the classification of three classes: \term{correct}, \term{mistake}, and \term{correction}. \footnote{Our preliminary experiments showed that distinguishing the seven classes (six classes in \cref{subsec:term} plus the \term{correct} class) is difficult currently.}